SignatureTech/laravel-otp/README.md

 ### Verify OTP

-You can verifu otp by useing below code:
+You can verify otp by using below code:

 1. Get the use details